26 Best language courses online to become multilingual

 One criticism is that it doesn’t teach enough vocabulary.
 Pimsleur defends this truth, saying it’s intentional and that too much vocabulary focus impedes the learning process.
 All language courses use native speakers.
 Users should expect a variety of accents.

-Overall, this is one of the best language courses online to get a structured learning experience with proven methods applied.
-Note, beware of look-alike language courses online such as ‘Pimsleur approach‘ and others; mockery is the best form of flattery!
+Overall, this is one of the best language learning programs to get a structured learning experience with proven methods applied.
+Note, beware of look-alike courses such as ‘Pimsleur approach‘ and others; mockery is the best form of flattery!

 Review: 4.8 ★★★★★ | Price: From $14.95/month.
 Discounts available.

-Info: View website and languages, Try Pimsleur for 7 days free.
+Info: View website, Try Pimsleur for 7 days free.

 Tip: Looking for a specific language?
 Browse our lists of best Italian courses or Spanish courses or English courses or French classes or Portuguese classes or Mandarin classes or Japanese classes or Arabic courses or Russian classes.

-Your learning process will be immersive, including both audio and video clips of native speakers to demonstrate a natural tone of voice, gestures, and accent.
-Speech recognition allows you to test your own communication skills and accent.
+Learning on Memrise is immersive, featuring audio and video clips of native speakers to demonstrate natural tone, gestures, and accent.
+Speech recognition also lets you test your own pronunciation and accent.

-Memrise’s testing process focuses on three essential skills: basic translations of words and phrases, understanding them in a real-life context and being understood by others.
+Memrise’s testing covers three key skills: translating words and phrases, understanding them in a real-life context, and ensuring you’re understood by others.

 Review: ★★★★☆ | Availability: Web, iOS, Android.